Nivaturimika/Katerina-Engine/docs/user_guide.md

 * `-validate`: Sets validate mode, exits upon scenario creation.
 * `-port <port>`: Use a given port to host, the default is `1984`.

+## Game directory

+KE will try to locate a copy of Victoria 2 within the system using various strategies, in the following order:
+- Read a file in the current directory called `game_dir.txt` with the assumption it has the full path to the game directory in it's contents.
+- Reading the registry key `HKEY_LOCAL_MACHINE\SOFTWARE\WOW6432Node\Paradox Interactive\Victoria 2`, and querying the `path` property off it.
+- Asking the user directly for a path to the game.

+Failing to do that the program will simply abort.

 ## Multiplayer Instructions

 ### Joining a game